maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Amy Miller. *Dressed to Kill: British Naval Uniform, Masculinity and Contemporary Fashions, 1748-1857*.
 Includes (scaled-down) pattern tracings!

 # Knitting
+- Nancy Marchant. *Knitting Fresh Brioche: Creating Two-Color Twists and Turns*.
+Hat-tip to Ursula Whitcher, who created the [Jedao Gloves](https://www.ravelry.com/patterns/library/jedao-gloves) (Ravelry) knitting pattern!
 - Virginia D. McGlynn. *Knitted Illustrated for Beginners and Others*.
-I'm not a knitter and don't aspire to be but this one booklet has been handy.
+I'm not a knitter and don't aspire to do it as a main hobby but this one booklet has been handy.
 Thanks to Kate Salter.

 # Kumihimo (and Braids, Cords, etc)
 - Jacqui Carey. *200 Braids to Twist, Knot, Loop, or Weave*.
 A staggering variety of techniques with photographs of examples.